andrewhughesskywater/Sheetpilot/docs/USER_GUIDE.md

 ### Antivirus Compatibility

-SheetPilot uses browser automation (Playwright) which some antivirus software may flag as suspicious behavior.
+SheetPilot uses browser automation (Electron BrowserWindow) which some antivirus software may flag as suspicious behavior.

 #### Known Issues